Azure/AppConfiguration/releaseNotes/SpringCloudAzureAppConfigurationConfig.md

 [Source code][source_code_web] | [Package (Maven)][package_web]

+## 4.0.0 - March 29, 2023

+### Features Added

+* Added support for [Azure Spring common configuration properties][azure_spring_common_configuration_properties].
+* Added support for Geo-Replication, enables the library to connect to a replica when the origin store fails to connect.
+Configuration is done through the `spring.cloud.azure.appconfiguration.stores[0].endpoints` property or `spring.cloud.azure.appconfiguration.stores[0].connection-strings`, where a list of endpoints/connection-strings can be provided.
+The endpoints/connection-strings will be attempted to connect in priority order.
+* Feature Flags can now be selected using a key and label filter, instead of just a label filter.
+The configurations are now `spring.cloud.azure.appconfiguration.stores[0].feature-flags.selects[0].key-filter` and `spring.cloud.azure.appconfiguration.stores[0].feature-flags.selects[0].label-filter`.

+### Breaking Changes

+* Libraries and namespaces have been renamed to `spring-cloud-azure-appconfiguration-config` and `com.azure.spring.cloud.appconfiguration.config`.
+* Renamed `ConfigurationClientBuilderSetup` to `ConfigurationClientCustomizer`.
+* Renamed `SecretClientBuilderSetup` to `SecretClientCustomizer`.
+* Removed `AppConfigurationCredentialProvider` and `KeyVaultCredentialProvider`, instead you can use [Azure Spring common configuration properties][azure_spring_common_configuration_properties] or modify the credentials using `ConfigurationClientCustomizer`/`SecretClientCustomizer`.
+* Feature Flags are now merged when found across multiple stores, if duplicate keys are found the highest priority store wins.

 ## 1.3.0 - April 21, 2021

 * Updated to newer versions of dependencies.
 Spring Boot 2.4.3 and Spring Cloud 3.0.1.